ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

         }
     }

+!!!
+The following description need to be revised. !!!
+!!!
+The trace admin object already has a referene counter. !!!
+!!!
+RefGuard and RefAnchor is a design pattern. !!!

 If you don't trace class methods but just instance methods you can implement a reference counter to ensure that no memory leaks are left behind and that the trace admin object is created exactly once and freed, if no longer needed.